majorsl/convertac3/README.md

 *What it does*

-This script will attempt to locate all mkv files in a directory, recursively looking in sub-directories as well.
+This script will attempt to locate all mkv/m4v files in a directory, recursively looking in sub-directories as well.
 If found, it will use ffmpeg to determine if it has an aac audio track and attempt to re-encode the file's existing audio track to ac3.
+The file will also be converted to mkv if it was an m4v.

 Geared towards OS X, but could easily be adapted for most *nix distros.